alexzzkk/mbd-bl-bidw/README.md

 **Install Java**

-  - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html (in our case: Java SE 8u171/8u172/8u181)
+  - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html (in our case: Java SE 8u192).
   - Install and follow the instructions
+  - [Optional] Instead of using Oracle Java JDK, you can use
+    - [OpenJDK](https://openjdk.java.net/).
+Only use one JDK version.
+    - [Amazon Correto](https://aws.amazon.com/tw/corretto/).
+In particular [version 8](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html).
+Consider the right installer for your OS.
+This is a long-term support production-ready distribution of the Open Java Development Kit (OpenJDK) supported by Amazon.

 **Install MySQL**

-  - Download the right version of MySQL and MySQL Workbench for your OS (in our case: MySQL Community Server 8.0.12 and MySQL Workbench 8.0.12)
+  - Download the right version of MySQL and MySQL Workbench for your OS (in our case: MySQL Community Server 8.0.13 and MySQL Workbench 8.0.13).
+Download the program(s):
-    - [Mac] In this case: MySQL (http://dev.mysql.com/downloads/mysql/) and MySQL Workbench (http://dev.mysql.com/downloads/workbench/)
+    - [Mac] In this case: MySQL (http://dev.mysql.com/downloads/mysql/) and MySQL Workbench (http://dev.mysql.com/downloads/workbench/).
     - [Windows] In this case download the MSI installer (bigger size, 64bits) from http://dev.mysql.com/downloads/mysql/ .
 This installer includes MySQL Workbench.
-Workbench in windows requires [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
+Choose custom installation and only install the server and the workbench.
+Workbench in windows may require [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145), but if you choose custom installation as stated in the next step it won't be required.
+    - These versions will work in MAC OSX and Windows (latest OS versions).
+In case you have a previous OS version then it may be required to use an older version from [here](https://downloads.mysql.com/archives/installer/).
   - Install all the programs and follow the instructions:
-    - [Windows] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
+    - [Windows] During the installation process you will configure the password for root user (choose IEMBD2018 or a password that you will remember).
+Consider a custom installation and choose just the MySQL Server and MySQL Workbench as components to be installed.
+If you forget the password you will be able to change it using the workbench.
-    - [Mac] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
+    - [Mac] During the installation process you will configure the password for root user (choose iembd2019 or a password that you will remember).
 If you forget the password you will be able to change it from system preferences.
-    - PDI and MYSQL Workbench only supports legacy password encription, not the new strong encription available in MySQL 8.
+    - PDI and Tableau only support **legacy password encription**, not the new strong encription available in MySQL 8.
+Select this option until the strong encription is supported.

 > Note: for Microsoft Windows it is just one installer for MAC, two files.